All Episodes

 She's going to do this, though, because there's a related story in the Washington Post from the other day.

-This is uh this is wow.
+This is, this is, wow.

-During those two electric Novembers, the chance to elect a black president and then keep him in office, seized Regina Motley's neighborhood.
+During those two electric Novembers, the chance to elect a black president and then keep him in office seized Regina Motley's neighborhood.

-A truck hoisted a big sign that said Obama.
+A truck hoisted a big sign that said, Obama.

 But as Motley and some friends sought shade recently under a mulberry tree and looked across the landscape of empty lots and abandoned houses that have persisted here, they wondered whether they would ever bother voting again.

-asked Motley, twenty-three, a grocery store clerk.
+What was the point? asked Motley, 23, a grocery store clerk.

-But I don't see change.
+We made history, but I don't see change.

-A millennial in a minority neighborhood who supported Barack Obama because he promised hope and change and nothing changed, and now they're thinking they'll never vote again.
+This is a millennial, a millennial in a minority neighborhood who supported Barack Obama because he promised hope and change and nothing changed.

 That's why Hillary's doing what she's doing.